 Selection Web Search: Highlight a portion of a web page by holding down the cursor over the start of your selection, then left-click and drag the cursor to the end of your selection and release the mouse button.
 Now right-click on this highlighted selection, and in the context menu select the 'Search Google for...' item.
 Firefox will automatically launch a web search using the default Google search plugin and provides the results in a new tab.

 Web Search Box: You can use the dedicated Web Search box in the main Firefox Toolbar to speed up searching for information on the Internet.
 Click on the small site icon on the left side of the Web Search box, and select the search engine you wish to use for web searches.
-Google is the default web search engine in the US, with Google the default everywhere else.
+Yahoo is the default web search engine in the US, with Google the default everywhere else.
 But you can switch to other engines such as Bing, or a site-specific search engine such as Amazon.com or Ebay.com.
 Enter the phrase(s) you wish to search for in this Search box and press Enter - the results will be displayed in the current tab.
 You can download additional search engine plugins by clicking on the icon in the Web Search box, selecting 'Manage Search Engines' and then clicking the Get more search engines link at the bottom.
 You can also create your own custom search.
 Since all the search engine coding is saved in your \Program Files (x86)\Mozilla Firefox\searchplugins\ directory as .xml files, you can create your own custom .xml search engine files.
 Full instructions are here.

 Location Bar/Keyword Searches: The Web Search box is actually redundant, because one of the fastest ways to search is by using keywords within the Address Bar.
 The Address Bar, also known as the Location Bar or Awesome Bar, is covered in detail in its own section below.